vllm-project/vllm/docs/source/dev/input_processing/model_inputs_index.rst

 vLLM provides a mechanism for defining input processors for each model so that the inputs are processed in :class:`~vllm.LLMEngine` before they are passed to model executors.

-Currently, this mechanism is only utilized in **multi-modal models** for preprocessing multi-modal input data in addition to input prompt, but it can be extended to text-only language models when needed.
+Currently, this mechanism is only utilized in :ref:`multi-modal models <multi_modality>` for preprocessing multi-modal input data in addition to input prompt, but it can be extended to text-only language models when needed.

 Guides